 OffPeak nearly doubled the potential capacity of the ports without requiring taxpayer funding or waiting years for new infrastructure construction.
 Since 2005, OffPeak has taken more than 51 million truck trips out of daytime Southern California traffic and diverted them to less congested nights and weekends.

 Prior to the OffPeak program, 88% of the containers that were picked up and delivered to the ports by truck did so within the first shift of operations, between 8:00 a.m. and 5:00 p.m., Monday through Friday.
 Since the OffPeak Program’s started in 2005, approximately 57% of the trucks call during the first shift and 43% during the OffPeak shifts between 6:00 p.m. and 3:00 a.m. on weekdays and between 8:00 a.m. and 5:00 p.m. on Saturdays.

-Using a congestion pricing model, PierPass charges a Traffic Mitigation Fee (TMF) on weekday daytime cargo moves to incentivize cargo owners to use the OffPeak shifts.
-The TMF also helps pay for the labor and other costs of operating the OffPeak shifts.
-All fees collected, minus the costs incurred by PierPass to manage the program, are allocated to the terminal operators according to the volume of cargo they handle.
+Using a congestion pricing model, PierPASS charged a Traffic Mitigation Fee (TMF) on weekday daytime cargo moves to incentivize cargo owners to use the OffPeak shifts.
+The TMF helps pay for the labor and other costs of operating the OffPeak shifts.
+In November 2018, OffPeak changed its operating model to a flat fee on all shifts and mitigates traffic with appointment systems at the terminals.

-To learn what it takes for a truck to drop off or pick up a container at a marine terminal, see http://youtu.be/P9IJN1yIIJ4.
+To learn what it takes for a truck to drop off or pick up a container at a marine terminal, see this video (click here).